Who We Are

 We recycle, repurpose, compost and operate a solar thermal hot water system.

 Check out our specials.
 Additional discounts may apply for workshop attendees, biodynamic or organic small farmers and students.

 *WiFi is FREE but 24/7 connectivity is not guaranteed nor do we provide IT support.

 Click on our blog (see menu) for fun information about our area.

 Our accommodations are arguably the greenest of places to stay in Camden, Maine because we take the mantra of Scott and Helen Nearing to heart – “Do the best that you can, in the place that you are.
 And be kind.”
 A back-to-the-land approach is applied both to our business and our daily life.

-Camden is one of the top places to stay in Maine because of its unrivaled charm and combination of traditional New England appeal, spectacular views, natural beauty, on water experiences, good eats and an idyllic downtown.
+Camden (and Birchwood!) is one of the top places to stay in Maine because of its unrivaled charm and combination of traditional New England appeal, spectacular views, natural beauty, on water experiences, good eats and an idyllic downtown.

 OUTDOOR FUN: Hike; climb, sail; kayak, swim; bike, golf and more.